 Bluestone for patios is durable, attractive, and ideal for all kinds of uses.
 Bluestone is a natural stone that can also be used for pool decks, stone steps, or entryways.
 Both types of U.S. bluestone have long been used as pavers in hardscapes.

 Bluestone is a common type of sedimentary rock, meaning the stone is formed from deposits accumulated on the Earth's surface.
 Bluestone is used for construction.
 There are two varieties: Pennsylvania and Shenandoah bluestone.
 Pennsylvania bluestone, which is a sandstone, is a type of sedimentary rock made of sand-sized grains.
 Shenandoah bluestone, which is a limestone, is also a type of sedimentary rock, but it's made mostly of calcium carbonate.

 Bluestone Pavers Color and Shape

-Bluestone pavers come in several sizes and shapes: they may be cut in uniform sizes such as squares or rectangles, or they might be cut for a more natural look with jagged edges and irregular shapes.
+Bluestone pavers or slabs come in several sizes and shapes: they may be cut in uniform sizes such as squares, rectangles, or they might be cut for a more natural look with jagged edges and irregular shapes.
 What you use in your paving project is a matter of taste, although the irregular sizes lend themselves to more free-form designs such as walkways and stepping stones.
 Uniform pieces will be easier to work with, of course, since mapping out the area to cover will require less work.